pureIska/Decentralized-Anonymous-Banking-system/README.md

 C and D must also trust B since they are accepting fakecoin and not bitcoin from him. if B is taking too many risk, example: D isn't trustworthy but he still give him 50 fakecoin, it was his fault to do it and the bank will conside that B did the bad thing and get all fakecoin back while giving A his bitcoin back (like in part 2)

+part 7- If an accident happen and B can't refound.
+A can choose to get his money back or to wait until B has the money.
+If he will not be able to get it back, for now it will be considered like part 5 or 4. (tell me if you have a solution for this tho)

-If you want to help this project, try to make a code for the Bank and the FakeCoin.(in c++ for both please) If you have any suggestion/question/you found a way to be the bad guy and win money for nothing, just write it.
+If you want to help this project, try to make a code for the Bank and the FakeCoin.(in c++ for both please) If you have any suggestion/question/you found a way to be the bad guy and win money for nothing, just write it, or send me an email at isaakchevry@gmail.com donate in bitcoin: 1Q1m2inLhD5x2XXoZBHvUyp9QVaxdAxPMY

 Thank you for your support!